 - Investor Key Takeaway

-To have the perspective of how it works, imagine Sandro, a tech geek in his apartment in Mountain View order PS5 using his Visa credit card online.
+To have the perspective of how it works, imagine Sandro, a tech geek in his apartment in Mountain View, ordering PS5 using his Visa credit card online.
 Well, as we know, it doesn’t just happen.

 The first thing to do is, Sandro, summon his card – Visa the Giant Network – and present it to, let say, Rebecca, a single mom merchant in Seattle.
 Rebecca then processes the card and information within it to her bank.
 Suppose she uses Bank of Captain America, In this phase, she requests authorization from it.

 Bank of Captain America is too busy to calculate its money, has no time and technology to deal with it.
-Thus, it forward this request to Visa.
+Thus, it forwards this request to Visa.

 Data Processing Segment in Business Model of Visa